| | |

 Change Up The Filling

-This recipe uses Lemon Curd as the filling layer, but you can also use Apricot jam/preserve, both of which work well.
-Jams that are not too sweet, work quite well in this oat bars.
+This recipe uses apricot jam as the filling layer, but you can also use lemon curd, both of which work well.
+Jams that are not too sweet, work quite well in these oat bars.

 You can make your own Lemon Curd or store bought.
 Try my recipe for Home Made Lemon Curd, or even blueberry orange curd, but make ahead of time, (at least the day before), and store in the fridge, just to make sure it has set and thickened enough – so you probably won’t need to thin it down for spreading.
 Alternatively, you could try my Plum Jam recipe, or use that recipe with another kind of fruit.